 To summarize: the natural duty of mercy is part of the Islamic Original Position by virtue of the Creative Command, which corresponds to the divine name al-Rahman.
 In like manner, the Command of Obligation obliges human beings to act mercifully by virtue of the divine name al-Rahim.
 Just as human mercy (rahma) is implicit in the idea of mercy as a universal principle (al-Rahim), so the obligation to act mercifully on all possible occasions is a necessary corollary to the notion of mercy as a natural duty.
 However, most people are not aware of the logical priority of mercy and other natural duties that arise from the Creative Command.
-Mired as they are in a world of difference and subjectivity, they interpret the Creative Command and the natural duties that arise from it:
+Mired as they are in a world of difference and subjectivity, they interpret the Command of Obligation in an exclusive sense, and overlook the logical priority of both the Creative Command and the natural duties that arise from it: